lagimik/PartnerCrucible/DataAISolutionArea.md

 Source | Description | Notes
 :----- | :-----  | :-----
+[Cloud Adoption Framework - AI on Azure](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/ai/) | This AI guidance provides a structured approach for integrating AI into your organization using Azure.
+The guidance is relevant for organizations of any size and industry.
+It covers both generative and nongenerative AI adoption guidance.
+It is your roadmap for AI adoption and a central hub to find the resources you need. | Microsoft Learn
 [AI for Partner](https://aka.ms/AIforPartners) | Landing page - Get started with Microsoft AI today | Partner [Data and AI Partner Playbook](https://assetsprod.microsoft.com/en-ca/fy24-azure-data-and-ai-partner-playbook.pdf) | Describes Microsoft GTM Strategy, Solution Plays, Partner Priorities, and Key Resources | Partner FY24
 [Microsoft AI Transformation for Partners](https://partner.microsoft.com/en-CA/explore/artificial-intelligence?wt.mc_id=6hlk8n4vgf) | Includes platforms, products, resources, tools, and offerings designed to help you deliver high-performing, customer-centric AI solutions, explains how responsible AI can benefit society with our legal and regulatory blueprint for the future, and in-depth understanding of Azure OpenAI Service and further guidance for partners| Partner